syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 * `handlePointerEnter` -Specifies to customize the pointer event when the mouse enter on the screen.
 * `handlePointerExit` - Specifies to customize the pointer event when the mouse exit on the screen.

-This following code snippet defines a custom event behavior class named `CustomTrackballEvent`.
-It overrides various methods to enable/disable specific pointer events and customize the behavior of `double taps`.
+This following code snippet defines how to enable/disable specific pointer events and customize to show trackball in double tap and disabled trackball showing in pointer enter and exit.

 {% tabs %}
 {% highlight dart %}

     SfCartesianChart(
-      trackballBehavior: CustomTrackballEvent(),
+      trackballBehavior: CustomTrackball(),
       // Add series.
     );

-    class CustomTrackballEvent extends TrackballBehavior {
+    class CustomTrackball extends TrackballBehavior {
       @override
       bool get enable => true;